robinrob/rsmithio/_posts/2018-02-16-deciding-what-to-learn-next.md

 language, to things as simple as its appearance or empathy for particular decisions its designers have made.

-When a language update or new language makes a big deal about a computer science concept that you're not familiar with, it can serve as a nice introduction and an extra mxotivator to go and learn about it, or to refresh your knowledge about it.
+When a language update or new language makes a big deal about a computer science concept that you're not familiar with, it can serve as a nice introduction and an extra motivator to go and learn about it, or to refresh your knowledge about it.

 As you climb up the stack and the new things become higher and higher-level, or the multiplicities of new things becomes greater, it becomes more and more necessary to be pragmatic about what you spend your time on.
 The hierarchy of knowledge